Miserlou/Glance-Bookmarklet/README.md

 #### A Note About the Name

 OpenSpritz has nothing to do with [Spritz Incorporated](http://www.spritzinc.com/).
-This is an open source, community created project. _(Please don't send us a DMCA take down request!
-That'll only backfire on you anyway.)_
+This is an open source, community created project, made with love because Spritz is such an awesome technique for reading with. _(Please don't send us a DMCA take down request!
+That'll only backfire on you anyway.
+We love you.)_